 A jury found Manafort guilty on eight of 18 counts he was tried within the Eastern District of Virginia, with the judge declaring a mistrial on the other ten.
 The guilty charges included multiple counts of false income tax returns, failure to file reports of foreign bank accounts, and bank fraud.

 Manafort was charged with an additional seven counts in the District of Columbia and pleaded guilty to conspiracy against the United States and to witness tampering in the D.C. case.
 As part of the plea agreement, Manafort also admitted his guilt on the remaining counts in his Virginia trial.
+He was sentenced to 81 months in prison for both cases and is currently serving his term.
 Read more here.

 Rick Gates, a former Trump campaign official and longtime business associate of Paul Manafort, was charged in two separate federal courts in connection to financial crimes, unregistered foreign lobbying and on allegations that he made false statements to federal prosecutors.
 Gates pleaded guilty in Washington, D.C. in February 2018 on counts of conspiracy against the United States and lying to federal prosecutors.
-As part of his plea agreement, he avoided a slew of financial charges in the Eastern District of Virginia that included assisting in the preparation of false income taxes, bank fraud, bank fraud conspiracy and false income taxes.
+As part of his plea agreement and cooperation with the Mueller probe, he avoided a slew of financial charges in the Eastern District of Virginia that included assisting in the preparation of false income taxes, bank fraud, bank fraud conspiracy and false income taxes.
 His charges are intimately tied to those of Manafort.
 In the Eastern District of Virginia, the two were indicted jointly.
+He is expected to be sentenced in December.
 Read more here.

 The special counsel issued three separate indictments against Manafort.
 In the third, prosecutors implicated Kilimnik for the first time, charging him with conspiracy to obstruct justice and obstruction of justice.
 These charges concern communications between Manafort and Kilimnik regarding messages they exchanged with two journalists who were potential witnesses in the case against them.
 Though Kilimnik has been indicted, he remains outside of the reach of U.S. law enforcement.
 Read more here.